Biohazardyee/open-office-readme/README.md

 ## Is OpenOffice.org Free for Everyone?

 Yes!
-OpenOffice.org is completely free for all users, including government, businesses, educational institutions, and individuals.
+OpenOffice.org is completely free for all users, including the government, businesses, educational institutions, and individuals.
 For full license details, visit: [OpenOffice.org License](http://www.openoffice.org/license.html).

 ---